-At the very end, the install script will also generate an Augur API key for your database.
-This key will be automatically inserted into your database and then printed to your terminal.
-It’s required to use the repo & repo group creation endpoints, so make sure you save it off somehwere!
+The install script will also generate an Augur API key for your database at the very end.
+This key will be automatically inserted into your database and printed to your terminal.
+It requires to use the repo & repo group creation endpoints, so make sure you save it off somewhere!
 There is only one key per database.

 # run the install script $ make install

 # If you want to develop with Augur, use this command instead $ make install-dev

 If you think something went wrong, check the log files in